Where to have drinks near Spanish Steps?

-This is a fun and unusual option for brunch, lunch, dinner, and drinks near Spanish Steps.
+This is a fun and unusual option for brunch, lunch, dinner, and drinks nearby the Spanish Steps.

 One of their bartenders trained at the Hotel de Russie (see below), and they also have a good selection of wines.
 So whether you come for the ambiance and location, or for the wine/cocktails, this is a great option for drinks near Spanish Steps.